Dragnoid99/Translator/README.md

 # VALAR MORGHULIS
 # Valyrian Translator
 Not a fancy translator.
-Just a simple translator that converts everything to valyrian.
+Just a simple translator that converts english to valyrian.